fatwoof/fatwoof.github.io/README.md

 ### Follow these three steps

-1. Create a Discord account by [registering here](https://discord.com/register){:target="_blank" rel="noopener"}, if you don't already have one. _The link opens to https://discord.com/register._
+1. Create a Discord account by [registering here](https://discord.com/register){:target="_blank" rel="noopener"}.
+If you already have an account, skip this step.

+_The link opens to https://discord.com/register._
-2. Login to your new account using Discord's mobile app, desktop app, or any web browser.
+3. Login to your new account using Discord's mobile app, desktop app, or any web browser.

 You'll use the email and the password you set to login.
-3. Open [our community's invite link](https://discord.gg/DdHFhU4K5W){:target="_blank" rel="noopener"}.
+5. Open [our community's invite link](https://discord.gg/DdHFhU4K5W){:target="_blank" rel="noopener"}.

 _If you need it, the invite link is https://discord.gg/DdHFhU4K5W and the invite code is DdHFhU4K5W_